Logo fishing for carp

 In point 1 above, it is obvious why you don’t want to be trying to cast accurately in the dark.
 Yes, you can use the clip, but you could still be off target either left or right, plus you wont see if it’s about to be heading for any hanging branches.
 Also, not fishing the “safe” spot gives it time to rest the area so fish will feel safe there during the next day.

 In point 2, you have distance from the snags.
-At night you don’t really want a rig too close to a snag because if a fish takes it, the carp can be tied into the snag before you’ve got out of the sack!
+At night you don’t really want a rig too close to a snag because if a fish takes it, the carp can be tied into the snag before you've even got out of the sack!

 During the day it’s ok, you can lock up when fishing next to snags, and you’ll be able to stay close to the rods, so if a fish takes the bait, you’ll be in the best position to control the fish and guide it away from any snag.